← /notes

 • Poetics of Music by Igor Stravinsky — The composer on constraint as freedom.
 Short and quotable.

-• Getting Real by 37signals (Basecamp) — Web-available book on building products with less.
-Constraint-driven development.
+• Getting Real by 37signals — Constraint-driven software development.